0cjs/sedoc/mac/install.md

 > Storage system verify or repair failed.
 > Quit the installer to restart your computer and try again.

+(This is the 10.12 Sierra; the message is slightly different for 10.10 Yosemite, which has also been seen to fail in a similar way.)

 This has been fixed on at least one occasion by rebooting again into recovery mode (the reboot and ⌘R are required), using Disk Utility to format the drive as "Mac OS Extended (Journaled)" only, installing,